tlevine/dada.pink/user-2015/index.md

 I started using R around the time I took my first statistics course, which was nine years ago.

-> I made graphs in base R graphics.
-(You should use ggplot.)

 For whatever reason, I made my graphs in base R graphics, and I got really good at them.

 > [Christmas gifts](http://small.dada.pink/christmas/christmas.webm)

-R has always been mostly a hobby for me; my real work work is not in dada art, and it has nothing to do with R. As such, I wind up making wacky things like this video.
+R is just a hobby for me, so I don't do fancy risk modeling or anything like that; instead, I make wacky things like this video.

 > csv soundsystem